Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 ### Connecting to HOPPER via the Dashboard

-If you do not already have an ORC account, please see the [new user information](https://orc.gmu.edu/new-user-information/).
+If you do not already have an ORC account, please see the [new user information](https://orc.gmu.edu/new-user-information/){:target="_blank" rel="noopener"}.
 The pre-course survey should have informed us whether you already have an account.

 1. Click on the "HOPPER Desktop option".
 2. You will be moved to a page called "Interactive Sessions" and given options to launch an interactive desktop session.